tierneytim/Pico-USB-audio/README.md

 # Pico-USB-audio
 This library streams Audio over USB to Raspberry Pi Pico microcontrollers.
 It then uses a 4th order pulse density modulator to output audio through the Pico's Programmable Input Outputs (PIO).
 It only requires two resistors and two capacitors to output pretty good audio.
-This will eventaully transition into an Aruduino library but in the meantime I will attempt to provide cmake files and UF2 files.
-Check out the video below
+Check out the video below.

 <p align="center">